Dg Loday-Pirashvili modules over Lie algebras: Dg modules

 We state and prove the first fundamental theorem of the paper.

 \begin{Thm}~ Let $G$ be a $\g$-module and $V=(V^\bullet, d^V)$ a resolution of $G$.
-To every {\LP module} $(G,X)$ over $\g$, there exists a unique dg \LP class $(V,[\alpha])$ which is a dg lift of $(G,X)$. \end{Thm} \begin{proof} A {\LP module} $(G,X)$ is just a morphism of $\g$-modules $X\colon G\to \g$.
+To every {\LP module} $(G,X)$ over $\g$, there exists a dg lift $(V, \alpha)$ of $(G,X)$.
+Moreover, the dg lift is unique up to homotopy. \end{Thm} \begin{proof} A {\LP module} $(G,X)$ is just a morphism of $\g$-modules $X\colon G\to \g$.
 By Theorem \ref{Thm:basicdglift}, we can find a dg lift of $X$, i.e., a weak morphism $\alpha\colon V \rightsquigarrow \g$ of dg $\g$-modules, where we regard $\g$ as a trivial complex concentrated in degree $0$ and a dg module of $\g$ in the obvious sense.
-The uniqueness of $[\alpha]$ is also due to Theorem \ref{Thm:basicdglift}. \end{proof}
+The uniqueness (up to homotopy) of $\alpha$ is a consequence of Theorem \ref{Thm:basicdglift}. \end{proof}

 It is natural to consider dg lifts of morphisms of \LP modules.
-We give the definition in a standard fashion. \begin{Def} Let $(V,[\alpha])$ and $(W,[\beta])$ be, respectively, dg lifts of \LP modules $(G,X)$ and $(H,Y)$.
+We give the definition in a standard fashion. \begin{Def} Let $(V, \alpha)$ and $(W, \beta)$ be, respectively, dg lifts of \LP modules $(G,X)$ and $(H,Y)$.
 Let $\varphi \colon (G,X) \to (H,Y)$ be a morphism of \LP modules.
-A \textbf{dg lift} of $\varphi $ is a morphism of dg \LP classes $[f]\colon (V, [\alpha])\rightsquigarrow (W, [\beta])$ such that $\H^0(f)$ is compatible with $\varphi $, i.e., the following diagram commutes:
+A \textbf{dg lift} of $\varphi $ is a morphism of dg \LP classes $f \colon (V, \alpha) \rightsquigarrow (W, \beta)$ such that $\H^0(f)$ is compatible with $\varphi $, i.e., the following diagram commutes:

 \end{Def}

 The second fundamental theorem concerns the existence and uniqueness of dg lifts of morphisms of \LP modules.